harshkanth/Becdeg-docs/docs/whybecdeg.md

 ---

-## In memory.
-In motion.
+## In motion.

-This site is a portfolio—but it’s also a tribute.
+This site is a portfolio, but it’s also a tribute.
 To those who walk with me and the values I carry.
-BECDEG is not just a brand—it’s a living reminder that the most powerful work is built not just with skills, but with **heart**.
+BECDEG is not just a brand, it’s a living reminder that the most powerful work is built not just with skills, but with **heart**.

 Thank you for taking the time to understand the soul behind it.